How to Open a Canadian Bank Account From USA without Leaving Home

 Go to WiseGo to Revolut

-Once you’re all set up you can receive, hold, and spend CAD easily before you even arrive in Canada – a perfect solution for expats, non-residents and digital nomads who want to hit the ground running.
+Once you’re all set up you can receive, hold, and spend CAD easily before you even arrive in Canada – a great solution for expats, non-residents and digital nomads who want to hit the ground running.

 How to open a bank account in Canada as a non-resident

-If you’re already in Canada, or you’re about to move there for the long term, you may decide to open a bank account with a traditional bank there.
+If you’re already in Canada, or you’re about to move there for the long term, you may decide to open a bank account with a bank there.
 Typically most Canadian banks will require you to either be a resident or have immigration papers that show you are going to be a resident before you open an account.

 If you’ve chosen a bank which allows you to start the process of applying for an account online before you relocate, you’ll normally need proof of ID, and your Canadian Visa/Landing Document Number.
 You may then need to visit a branch to finalize your application and get full account features.